south1907/addmember-telegram/README.md

 [![Donate](https://img.shields.io/badge/donate-buymeacoffee-green)](https://www.buymeacoffee.com/heva)

 # addmember-telegram
-Use `python 3` to add member from Source Group to Target Group (migrate members of your group)
+Use `Python` to add member from Source Group to Target Group (migrate members of your group)

 ## Requirement